ksurajsingh/MDCPP/readme.md

 # TODO

+BREAKING CHANGES PUSHED - to fix :
+- [ ] multi-model prediction for onion
 - [ ] setup default values for COTTON in prediction page.

 ## SEE [ To understand for write up ]